Kiranjith83/SA/SA.md

    - If you invite an account, make sure to have the Roles that can be switched is created.
 AWS Organization will not create if an account is added by invite.

 # S3
-  - S3 Read and write consistency with new file.
+  - S3 Read and write consistency with new file explained as:
     - Read after Write consistency for PUTs of new Object.
       - If you upload a file, the file is readable immediately.
     - Eventual Consistency for OverWrite PUTS and DELETES.